jbwharris/scrobblerad.io/README.md

 For Android, scrobbling works using [Pano Scrobbler](https://github.com/kawaiiDango/pano-scrobbler), I've tested this a bit and it seems to work well.

 ### Is this a progressive web app (PWA)?
 Yes.
 It can be installed on your device as a standalone app on your homescreen.
+It's no longer a requirement to just use the browser, it can work standalone.

 ### How did you choose the stations?
 Part of my motivation was to add Canadian and local stations to my rotation.
 So there are some pretty niche and deep cut stations in there.
 Most are Indie and Alternative stations, and some stations that will play a bit of everything.
 I’ve tried to steer clear of corporate radio stations with lots of commercials, but that doesn’t mean there aren’t some stations with them.
 My criteria was typically whether they played a decent variety of music.
 And they needed to have a public API that I could pull the data from.
+I have added quite a few user requested stations as well.
+If you have a suggestion, message me on [Bluesky](https://bsky.app/profile/scrobblerad.io) or submit a GitHub issue.

 ### Why isn’t the station showing any data?
 There are a few different factors that can cause a site to not have streaming data.